 In the STATEMENT OF OBJECTS AND REASONS in INTRODUCTION Chapter of ERC Act, 1998 overly emphasis has been placed on focussing on fundamental issues facing the power sector namely the lack of rational retail tariffs, the high level of cross-subsidies, poor planning and operation, inadequate capacity, the neglect of the consumer, etc. etc. The Common Minimum National Action Plan for Power (CMNPP) acknowledged that the financial position of State Electricity Board is fast deteriorating and the future development in the power sector cannot be sustained without viable State Electricity Boards and the improvement of their operational performance.
-Great emphasis has been placed on the neglect of the consumer while focussing on fundamental issues facing the power sector.
-Sections 25, 29(2)(e) of ERC Act, 1998, clause 8(iv) of HPERC's Conduct of Business Regulations, 2001 and the consumer orientation inherent in the Act, all point to the need for comprehensive public interaction programme.

-Commission vide direction No.7.11 and 7.12 of the Tariff Order dated October 29, 2001 for determination of Annual Revenue Requirement & Transmission & Bulk Supply Tariff Distribution and Retail Supply Tariff for the FY 2001-2002, had observed as under in the following paragraphs: -
+On the petitions filed by HPSEB for the determination of Annual Revenue Requirement, Transmission & Bulk Supply tariff and Distribution & Retail Supply tariff for the FY 2001-02, some of stakeholders had raised the following objections: -